LiadBenMoshe/Ex3/README.md

 All the data about the robot ,the fruit ,the nodes and the edges are read from the server as Json string.

-The robots on the graph need to catch the red and yellow pokeball icons as fast as they can to gain points.
-The more you catch the speed of the robot is increase
+The robots on the graph need to catch the red and yellow pokeball icons as fast as they can to gain points, The more you catch the speed of the robot is increase.

-There are two modes of game.
+There are two modes of game:
 1. Automatic game play the best case that can be.
 2. Manual game you choose the robots with the keyboard ,and move them with the mouse.